MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Russia/how-to-release-track-and-write-off-fixed-assets.md

   - "ru-ru"
 ---
 # How to: Release, Track, and Write-Off Fixed Assets
-You can manage your fixed assets utilizing the fixed assets acts features in [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)].
+You can manage your fixed assets utilizing the fixed assets acts features in FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] -->.
 Fixed assets acts allow you to release, track, and write\-off the fixed assets of your organization.

  The first step to managing your fixed assets is to set up fixed assets numbering and source codes.